apptainer/singularity-userdocs/singularity_and_docker.rst

 Container Caching
 -----------------

-To avoid fetching duplicate docker or OCI layers every time you want to ``run``, ``exec`` etc. a ``docker://`` or ``oci://`` container directly, Singularity keeps a cache of layer files.
-The SIF format container that Singularity creates from these layers is also cached.
-This means that re-running a docker container, e.g. ``singularity run docker://alpine`` is much faster until the upstream image changes in docker hub, and a new SIF must be built from updated layers.
+To avoid fetching duplicate docker or OCI layers every time you want to ``run``, ``exec`` etc. a ``docker://`` or ``oci://`` container directly, apptainer keeps a cache of layer files.
+The SIF format container that apptainer creates from these layers is also cached.
+This means that re-running a docker container, e.g. ``apptainer run docker://alpine`` is much faster until the upstream image changes in docker hub, and a new SIF must be built from updated layers.

-By default the cache directory is ``.singularity/cache`` in your ``$HOME`` directory.
-You can modify the cache directory by setting the ``SINGULARITY_CACHEDIR`` environment variable.
-To disable caching altogether, set the ``SINGULARITY_DISABLE_CACHE`` environment variable.
+By default the cache directory is ``.apptainer/cache`` in your ``$HOME`` directory.
+You can modify the cache directory by setting the ``apptainer_CACHEDIR`` environment variable.
+To disable caching altogether, set the ``apptainer_DISABLE_CACHE`` environment variable.

-The ``singularity cache`` command can be used to see the content of your cache dir, and clean the cache if needed:
+The ``apptainer cache`` command can be used to see the content of your cache dir, and clean the cache if needed:

 .. code-block:: none

-    $ singularity cache list
+    $ apptainer cache list
     There are 10 container file(s) using 4.75 GB and 78 oci blob file(s) using 5.03 GB of space
     Total space used: 9.78 GB

-    $ singularity cache clean
+    $ apptainer cache clean
     This will delete everything in your cache (containers from all sources and OCI blobs).
     Hint: You can see exactly what would be deleted by canceling and using the --dry-run option.
     Do you want to continue?
 [N/y] y
-    Removing /home/dave/.singularity/cache/library
+    Removing /home/dave/.apptainer/cache/library
-    Removing /home/dave/.singularity/cache/oci-tmp
+    Removing /home/dave/.apptainer/cache/oci-tmp
-    Removing /home/dave/.singularity/cache/shub
+    Removing /home/dave/.apptainer/cache/shub
-    Removing /home/dave/.singularity/cache/oci
+    Removing /home/dave/.apptainer/cache/oci
-    Removing /home/dave/.singularity/cache/net
+    Removing /home/dave/.apptainer/cache/net
-    Removing /home/dave/.singularity/cache/oras
+    Removing /home/dave/.apptainer/cache/oras

 For a more complete guide to caching and the ``cache`` command, see the :ref:`build-environment` page.